matthewbdwyer/tipc/README.md

 ## Dependencies

 `tipc` was developed and tested on Ubuntu 18.04LTS.
-It depends on java8, cpp, cmake, antlr4, and llvm which were installed using:
+It depends on java8, cpp, cmake, antlr4, clang, and llvm which were installed using:
   1. `apt install openjdk-8-jdk-headless`
   2. `apt install cmake pkg-config uuid-dev`
   3. `apt install antlr4`
   4. `apt install libllvm-7-ocaml-dev libllvm7 llvm-7 llvm-7-dev llvm-7-doc llvm-7-examples llvm-7-runtime`
+  5. `apt install clang-7

-You may need to adjust paths appropriately for you installation.
+You may need to adjust paths appropriately for your installation.
-The
+We use the `llvm-7` and `clang-7` packages, but other versions of may work as well.

 ## Building the executable